maehler/phd-thesis/markdown/chapter1.4.md

 Applying the commonly used p-value threshold of 0.05 means that we would expect 75,000 false positive associations, i.e.\ associations that are due to purely random chance as a direct result of the number of tests.
 To control for this the p-values can be adjusted according to the number of tests performed using approaches such as the Bonferroni correction, where the obtained p-values are multiplied by the number of tests.
 Depending on the context, other less stringent methods are often preferred, like methods that control the false discovery rate (FDR) [@Benjamini1995].
-In studies involving genomic and gene expression data, there is extensive correlation structures in the data.
+In studies involving genomic and gene expression data, there is extensive correlation structure in the data.
 Using relatively simple approaches such as Bonferroni or FDR correction will not take the correlation structure into account and can thus be overly conservative, and this can be overcome by using permutation tests.

 In order to detect associations with a very low effect, i.e.\ a slope close to zero (see @fig:genetic-association), a large number of samples are needed.